Immigration matters

 How to apply

-The call will be opened from the 1st of December 2022 until the 15th of January 2023, 5pm (CET).
+The call will be opened from the 1st of December 2023 until the 19th of January 2023, 5pm (CET)

 Warning: Laureates will have to acknowledge acceptance of the scholarship within 2 weeks after receiving the confirmation email.
 In the absence of a timely confirmation, the scholarship will be awarded to the next candidate on the waiting list.